imperador/chromefy/README.md

 Now restart your computer.
 When the screen with the boot options appear (the grub), press 'e' FAST (or it will boot into the chromium).
 You will have to change the root for: root=/dev/sda5

 Now press F10.
-If it boots coorectly, you are ready to go
+If it boots corectly, you are ready to go

-# ADITIONAL:
+# ADDITIONAL:

   - Using ChromeOS with other Operating systems (Multiboot)
   - Updating ChromeOS (for the Method 2)